MEF-GIT/MEF-LSO-Interlude-SDK/documentation/serviceApi/sft/MEF W149 - LSO Allegro, LSO Interlude and LSO Legato Service Function Testing API - Developer Guide.md

 - Code samples are formatted using code blocks.
 When notation `<< some text >>` is used in the payload sample it indicates that a comment is provided instead of an example value, and it might not comply with the OpenAPI definition.
-- Model definitions are formatted as in-line code (e.g. `PerformanceJob`).
+- Model definitions are formatted as in-line code (e.g. `TestJob`).
 - In UML diagrams the default cardinality of associations is `0..1`.
 Other cardinality markers are compliant with the UML standard.
 - In the API details tables and UML diagrams required attributes are marked